-Classes are not open for viewing however studios are equipped with viewing windows.
+Classes are not open for viewing.

 NB: Refunds will not be issued for non attendance.
 Students who can not attend due to medical concerns must present organisers with a Doctor's Certificate and will be granted a 50% refund in the form of a credit to future PSB events.

 Carina begun her training at Gail Meade Performing Arts Centre in Wangara, Perth.
 In 2013 she was accepted into the Western Australian Academy of Performing Arts (WAAPA).
 Carina graduated with an Advanced Diploma (Elite Performance) from WAAPA in 2014.
 When joining West Australian Ballet in 2015 as a Young Artist Carina performed Jayne Smeulders’ Tarantella in the Balanchine season that year as well as dancing the lead role Swanilda in Greg Horsman’s Coppélia.
 She also named as ‘Dancer to Watch’ in Dance Australia in 2015 and 2016 as well as ‘Most Outstanding Dancer’ in Dance Australia in 2017.
 In 2018 she was promoted to Demi-Soloist and has since danced many other roles such as Mina in Krzysztof Pastors Dracula (a role which she was nominated for a Helpmann award in 2019), The Sylph in La Sylphide, peasant pas de deux in Giselle and Alice in Septime Webre’s ALICE: In Wonderland.

 Claire Voss was born in France and began dancing at the age of 4 years old.
 At 14 she left home to study her craft and eventually become a professional Ballerina.